 Quality management - Advantages for organizations

-A functioning quality management system knows and fulfills the existing requirements of all stakeholders - the ISO standards speak of interested parties.
+A functioning quality management system knows and fulfils the existing requirements of all stakeholders - the ISO standards speak of interested parties.
 More importantly, an organization continuously improves itself.
 This enables it to anticipate future requirements and react more quickly to changes.